Small Business Relief Fund 2.0

 Businesses will need to provide proper documentation of proof of use of these funds within 90 days of the issuance of the grant.

 How to apply

 All applicants must meet the following criteria to be considered for a grant.
 We will not process incomplete applications.

 - You must have a valid Vendor ID from the City of Boston.

 - Your business needs to have fewer than 25 employees.

 - You must have proof of a Boston business address (for example, a signed lease, business permit, license, or title, a utility bill in which the business is named directly, or other home office documentation).

 - The business must be in good-standing with the City of Boston, along with the business owner.

-- You must provide a copy of an up-to-date Business Certificate or current Certificate of Incorporation from the Massachusetts Secretary of State's Office, if your business is a corporation.
+- You must provide a copy of an up-to-date Business Certificate or current Certificate of Organization from the Massachusetts Secretary of State's Office, if your business is a corporation.
 If your business uses its corporation name in all facets of its business, then that business does not require a business certificate.